Why Was I Charged with Two Counts of DUI?

 How DUI Laws Work in Pennsylvania

 Most drivers choose not to refuse a chemical blood-alcohol test (BAC), as the penalty for refusal is an automatic license suspension.
 Therefore, the large majority of DUI cases involve physical evidence from a breathalyzer or chemical BAC test.
-However, some drivers do choose to refuse chemical tests and there are certain scenarios in which a police officer may forgo chemically testing a driver suspected of a DUI.
+However, some drivers do choose to refuse chemical tests, and there are certain scenarios in which a police officer may forgo chemically testing a driver suspected of a DUI.
 In instances where physical evidence is lacking, legal action can still be pursued.
 Under Pennsylvania’s impairment laws, the district attorney can still use field sobriety tests and police officer observations to assert probable cause and the associated charges.

 In Pennsylvania, there are two routes to a DUI/DWI conviction.
-The state’s “per se” DUI laws assert that if the government can prove you were operating a vehicle and your BAC within two hours of operation was above .08, you are considered to be driving under the influence simply by virtue of the chemical blood tests results alone.
-In addition to Pennsylvania’s per se laws, the district attorney can also pursue a conviction by establishing beyond a reasonable doubt that you were operating a vehicle while under the influence of drugs or alcohol.
-Since, there are two laws that make driving under the influence a crime, you may be charged with two counts of DUI.
+The state’s “per se” DUI laws assert that if the government can prove you were operating a vehicle and your BAC within two hours of operation was above .08, you are considered to be driving under the influence simply by virtue of the chemical blood test results alone.
+In addition to Pennsylvania’s per se laws, the district attorney’s office can also pursue a conviction by establishing beyond a reasonable doubt that you were operating a vehicle while under the influence of drugs or alcohol.
+Since there are two laws that make driving under the influence a crime, you may be charged with two counts of DUI.
 However, you will only receive one conviction.

-Pennsylvania’s Three-Tier DUI System
+Pennsylvania’s Three-Tier DUI System Explained

 If you are facing DUI charges in Pennsylvania, the penalties you may face depend on your criminal history and BAC.
 The state uses a three-tier system to assign DUI penalties.
 The first tier encompasses drivers who had a BAC between 0.08-0.99 percent.
 If you fall in this category, you will likely have to pay a fine of up to $300 and enroll in substance abuse classes.
 If your BAC falls into this range but it is your second offense, the penalties can include a fine of up to $2,500, a jail sentence of up to six months, and a one-year license suspension.